 For Ariana, adding a "super, super white" shade to the collection was a no brainer. "[I created] So Mod because a lot of my inspiration is from like 60s," says the singer.
 "You know, Twiggy, Barbarella, stuff like that, so you can create more graphic, vintage stuff with this or just use it on your waterline, whatever you want."

 For lashes, Ariana is launching with not one, but two mascaras.
 The Flourishing Volumizing Mascara is designed to give you the fullest lashes of your life without absolutely no clumps.
-The uniquely shaped "satellite-inspired brush" deposits the perfect amount of mascara on lashes, while the formula itself is infused with naturally derived bamboo powder to prevent fallout.
+The uniquely shaped "satellite-inspired brush" deposits the perfect amount of mascara on lashes, while the formula itself is infused with naturally derived bamboo powder meant to prevent fallout, according to the brand.

 The second mascara offering is all about length.
 The "spaceship-inspired brush" is tapered, so it can get into your inner and outer corners to lengthen even your tiniest lashes.
 For full, lifted lashes, Ariana recommends applying the Flourishing Lengthening Mascara first, and then following with its volumizing counterpart.